-

 World Electric Vehicle Journal

-(WEVJ) is the first international, peer-reviewed, open access journal that comprehensively covers all studies related to battery, hybrid, and fuel cell electric vehicles, and is published monthly online.
+(WEVJ) is the first international, peer-reviewed, open access journal that comprehensively covers all studies related to battery, hybrid, and fuel cell electric vehicles, published monthly online.
 It is the official journal of the World Electric Vehicle Association (WEVA) and its members, the E-Mobility Europe, Electric Drive Transportation Association (EDTA), and Electric Vehicle Association of Asia Pacific (EVAAP).

 - Open Access— free for readers, with article processing charges (APC) paid by authors or their institutions.